bootdotdev/blog/content/misc/the-benefits-of-gamified-learning.md

 Gamification promotes a firm understanding of the topic.
 Other learning approaches will only periodically test your knowledge.
 In a gamified system, it's unlikely that you'll advance to the next level if you don't fully comprehend a specific concept.
 This helps pinpoint specific areas for improvement.

 The idea that you should not advance in a curriculum unless you completely understand the current subject is known as Mastery-Based Learning.
-Sal Kahn is a big advocate of mastery-based learning and you can listen to his ted talk [here](https://www.ted.com/talks/sal_khan_let_s_teach_for_mastery_not_test_scores?language=en#t-636688).
+Sal Khan is a big advocate of mastery-based learning and you can listen to his ted talk [here](https://www.ted.com/talks/sal_khan_let_s_teach_for_mastery_not_test_scores?language=en#t-636688).
 It may take certain students longer to master certain concepts, but the end result is still full comprehension.

 ### Autonomous Learning